xzyfer/us-travel-checklist/README.md

 * Drive (on the wrong side of the road)
 * See Penn & Teller in Las Vegas
 * See a band play (US rock bands don't often travel to Australia)
+* Attend a tech conference (http://goo.gl/rqZEP) - seeing @paulirish talk would be all kinds of awesome